About us

 Professor Bruce Taylor

-Professor Bruce Taylor is the academic lead for the Flagship and a clinical neurologist concerned with how to slow the progression of the disease.
-But his ultimate goal is to prevent the onset of MS.
+Professor Bruce Taylor is a clinical neurologist and the academic lead for the MS Research Flagship.
+Professor Taylor’s research focuses on the personal, environmental and genetic factors associated with the onset and progression of MS. His ultimate goal is to prevent the onset of MS.

 Professor Kaylene Young